 But the process of email marketing still doesn’t stop there: Even if you manage to create a 25% open rate initially, that doesn’t mean users will continue to open them.
 Without engaging content, your recipients would eventually stop opening them or, even worse, decide to unsubscribe.

 To know if the content in your emails is resonating with your intended audience, you have to continue to monitor open, click-through rates, and unsubscribe rates, as well as other factors.
-You can do this by using a third-party email marketing platform or sign up for our Fintech solution, Clout.
-Clout does the heavy lifting for you by creating customized, highly targeted email campaigns.
+You can do this by using a third-party email marketing platform or sign up for our fintech solution, TIFIN Content.
+Our platform does the heavy lifting for you by creating customized, highly targeted email campaigns.
 These campaigns are consistent, timely, and can be closely monitored through our user-friendly interface.
 To schedule your demo, contact us here.

 Related Reading: Apple’s iOS 15 Impact on Email Marketing for Financial Advisors